daviddolivares/rc-3dprinted-car-raspberrypico/README.md

 The aim is to design the car using the basic components of a car, such as the chassis, suspension, wheels, transmission, and other essential mechanical parts.
 Additionally, it will use an RF transmitter to control the car remotely, and it will be programmed using a Raspberry Pi Pico, implementing communication protocols such as UART, I2C, and SPI.

+## How it works
+Through  a xbox controller and the "xinput.h" library for Windows, the pc will read the buttons and analog joysticks in order to send them at serial port.
+A Raspberry Pico connected via UART at the same pc will get the data transfered, will decodify it and will send it throught a RF transmitter to another Raspberry Pi Pico located at the car.
+Finally, this Raspberry Pi Pico will process the data and will convert it to certain values to activate various PWM signals for the motors.

 ## Hardware
 - Raspberry Pi Pico
 - NRF24L01 RF transmitter
+- EEPROM memory
 - Bearings
 - Shock absorbers
 - Servomotors